 Using the most recent advances in dental implant technology, Dr. Kawahara and Dr. Yamamoto are able to place single-stage implants.

 These implants do not require a second procedure to uncover them but do require a minimum of twelve weeks of healing time before crowns are placed.

 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Dr. Kawahara performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Kawahara or Dr. Yamamoto performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.

 Your dentist will also make any temporary prosthesis needed during the implant process.

 Are You Ready to Restore Your Smile?